Feyerabend/vm/debug/README.md

 similar to the previous version.
 There are always room for improvement, but cut off with regards to pegagogical values.[^flawed] The 'log.txt' is hardcoded for every text that runs through the editor.
 Logs are usually custom-built and may vary in format.
-Here they appear as follows:

 [^flawed]: The logs are significantly flawed and redundant.
 The log file can grow immensely in proportion to the files they track.
 For example,